(Cancer of Anus)

 An abdominoperineal resection (APR) is a surgery where the anus and rectum are removed by open surgery.
 This surgery is considered if the cancer cannot be treated or returns after chemotherapy and radiation.
 This surgery results in the formation of a permanent colostomy.
 A colostomy is a surgical opening through the wall of the abdomen into the colon.
 This is used as a path for waste material to leave the body.
 After a colostomy, you will wear a special bag to collect body waste.

 You may be able to reduce your risk of anal cancer by reducing your exposure to HIV and HPV.
-There is a vaccine available that protects against four types of HPV.
+There is a vaccine available that protects against 4 types of HPV.

 American Cancer Society